SpaceTeam/pnid_houbolt/README.md

 ## Config

-*ATTENTION: THIS IS CURRENTLY HARDCODED IN [changeValues.js](client/js/changeValues.js) FOR EASIER DEVELOPMENT!*

 ### Overview

 Config files are parsed top to bottom, so if several behaviour blocks apply to one element the effects of the last one will override the previous ones.
 Similarly, the default config is parsed before the custom config, so anything that happens in the custom config will override (and/or extend) default behaviour.